Dogdom is dogged by dogma – and entrenched in obsolete practices – but there is a way out & some good examples to follow.

 I have been seeing a lot of posts circulating in the social media lately, from people proclaiming themselves as preservation breeders.
 I don’t doubt they are excellent breeders.
 What I question is this: Can we really claim that title for ourselves, while breeds are dying from widespread, fatal, hereditary disease?
 Join a Dobermann forum, if you want to understand what utter despair means.
 Dogs are dropping dead like flies.
 People are heartbroken to lose one beloved companion after another.
 The Dobermann breed – and others – are massively affected by population bottlenecks and they are on the brink of collapse.
 Cardiopathy, Bloat & Cancer are devastating our Great Danes.
 Breeder / owner Participation in the latest Kennel Club health survey in the UK can only be described as tragically pathetic.
 I don’t believe that people don’t care – but I believe they’ve lost hope and belief in the system – and not without reason.
 Can we really say that our breed Clubs and Kennel Clubs and governing bodies and legislation are as effectively working for pedigree dogs as in the Finnish example?
 Can we claim that we have preserved breed type, soundness, health and longevity, when so many breeds – like the Great Dane, in Europe at least – look like exaggerated, tortured caricatures of their own standards?

 I don’t think so.
 We really need more self-criticism and less living in denial or making unfounded generalizations about our own virtues and about our perceived progress.
 Our Kennel Clubs are registering millions of commercially-bred puppies, our dog shows are full of glorified puppy farmers and puppy-producers.
 Our ‘hobby’ or sport is facilitating this abuse.
 We need to clean out this mess before we can make lofty claims.
 We need to rediscover collective responsibility.
 We have to admit and address problems.
 We have to be rational and sincere about them, look for the causes and honestly work to repair the damage.
 The individual breeder’s integrity is not proof that the system is working.
 We need to rely less on trust and hope and wishful thinking and more on proactive action.
+We need to stop being allergic to control, like our American friends are.
+We need to manage dogs better, we need to control management of dog populations better, we need to regulate otherwise good use becomes abuse.
 We are the clubs and the societies and the governing bodies.
 They are made of people.
 We are the people.
 We fund these institutions with our money.
 We sit on committees.
 We show – we judge.
 We are the spinal cord of the system.
 Why don’t we act ?
 With more participation, we can make positive change happen.
 That would be truly something to encourage and worthy to pat each other on the back about.
 If we stop being economical with the truth, to ourselves and to each other, if we collectively step up to the task and declare war on complacency, apathy and corruption, we could indeed restore and preserve, before there’s nothing left preserving.

-We should take heed of what Finland is doing and try to emulate it.
+We should take heed of what Finland is doing – what the Nordic countries are achieving, and try to emulate it.
 Not only to be fair and effective in breeding dogs better but for our sake too, as a species, and for our chances of survival on this planet.